-Zwembad Fletiomare: you can sign up for one day or buy a card that covers almost 25+ lessons!
+- Zwembad Fletiomare: you can sign up for one day or buy a card that covers almost 25+ lessons!
 This flexibility lets you see if this is the right fit for you and your child.

 Swimming pools in the Netherlands: Swimming pools in Tilburg

-It reopens for the summer on 20th April, when the sun will (hopefully) be out, and you can take a road trip to the small municipality of Oisterwijk.
+It reopens for the summer on April 20, when the sun will (hopefully) be out, and you can take a road trip to the small municipality of Oisterwijk.

-This innovative sports center is a lot of things in one — swim like a pro in their lanes, slide into the pool to get that speed going, enjoy their therapy pool with warmer waters, check out their whirlpool or steam cabins to wind down!
+This innovative sports centre is a lot of things in one — swim like a pro in their lanes, slide into the pool to get that speed going, enjoy their therapy pool with warmer waters, check out their whirlpool or steam cabins to wind down!

 Other swimming pools in Tilburg

-Swimming pools in the Netherlands: Swimming pools in the Hague
+Swimming pools in the Netherlands: swimming pools in the Hague

-Before we start with this list, you should know that the municipality of the Hague introduced a swimming pass for anyone above the age of 14.
-They currently have 7 pools under their umbrella, all of which offer different facilities.
+Before we start with this list, you should know that the municipality of The Hague introduced a swimming pass for anyone above the age of 14.
+They currently have seven pools under their umbrella, all of which offer different facilities.

 - Zuiderpark Zwembad: They have a water slide, a Turkish steam bath, and even a wild water creek!

-De Waterthor Zwembad: they have three different pools, one of which is Olympic sized!
+- De Waterthor Zwembad: They have three different pools, one of which is Olympic-sized!

-Escamphof Therapeutic Pool: anybody who has medical and physical disabilities can go here where they can get support from experts.
+- Zwembad Escamphof: anybody who has medical and physical disabilities can go here where they can get support from experts.
 They specifically are designed for children or adults with one or more disabilities.